XVimProject/XVim/README.md

 Bug reports
 =============
 Unfortunately XVim sometimes crashes Xcode.
 We are working on eliminating all the bugs but it's really hard work.
-Your bug reports with following information is really usuful to fix the problems.
+It helps greatly when we have your bug reports with following information:
  * Crash information ( Xcode shows threads stack trace when crashes.
 Copy them. )
  * The operations you did to cause the crash ( series of key strokes or mouse clicks )
  * The text you were manipulating
  * Xcode version ( 4.3 or 4.2 ... )
  * XVim version ( Version number of the revision you built or the date of the daylybuild package )

 There is also a logging feature in XVim.
 You can turn it on by the command ":set debug".
 After the command all the key input is logged in "$HOME/.xvimlog".
-To trun it off execute ":set nodebug".
-Write "set debug" in .xvimrc to turn it always on.
+To turn it off execute ":set nodebug".
+Write "set debug" in .xvimrc to turn it at start.
 This log file also really helpful to find out the cause of problems.

 Contributions